Last updated on March 20th, 2019 at 03:43 pm

-Is your dream to travel to the heart of the California Wine Country and spend time exploring what some have called, “a wine-lovers paradise”?
+Is your big dream to travel to the heart of the California Wine Country and spend time exploring what some have called, “a wine-lover’s paradise?”

-Then today is your California wine country travel day!
+Then today is your California wine country travel information day!

-Since so many people dream of visiting the California wine country and have added it to their travel bucket lists, I thought I’d talk about traveling to the sunshine state to drink wine and ask Catherine and Heather for their feedback.
+Since so many people dream of visiting the California wine country and have added it to their travel bucket lists, I thought I’d talk about traveling to the sunshine state to drink wine and ask the 8WomenDream founder, Catherine for her area travel tips.

 California has much to offer if you are looking for a wonderful wine country experience.
-Napa is only one town in a state filled with grapevine-surrounded communities with great wines to share.
+Napa is only one town in a state filled with grapevine-surrounded communities with excellent wines to share.

-There are 6 wine regions in California: North coast (where Catherine and Heather are from), Central coast, Sierra Foothills, Sacramento Valley, South coast, and the San Joaquin Valley region.
+There are six wine regions in California: North Coast, Central Coast, Sierra Foothills, Sacramento Valley, South Coast, and the San Joaquin Valley region.

-• The North coast wine region covers the area around the cities within certain north coast counties.
-In the county of Sonoma it includes the cities of Santa Rosa, Windsor, Healdsburg, Asti, Cotati, Petaluma, Sebastopol, Occidental, Kenwood, Sonoma, Guerneville, Windsor, Geyserville, Cloverdale.
-In Napa county the cities of Napa, Yountville, Rutherford, St. Helena and Calistoga.
-There’s also Lake county and Mendocino county.
+• The North Coast wine region covers the area around the cities within certain north coast counties.
+In the county of Sonoma, it includes the towns of Santa Rosa, Windsor, Healdsburg, Asti, Cotati, Petaluma, Sebastopol, Occidental, Kenwood, Sonoma, Guerneville, Windsor, Geyserville, Cloverdale.

 • The Sierra Foothills wine region covers the area around the cities of Placerville, El Dorado, Amador, Calaveras, and Murphys.

-• The Sacramento Valley wine region covers the area around the cities of Sacramento, Lodi, Stockton, Clarksburg and the counties of Yolo and Solano.
+• The Sacramento Valley wine region includes the area around the cities of Sacramento, Lodi, Stockton, Clarksburg and the counties of Yolo and Solano.

 • The South coast wine region covers the area around the cities of Los Angeles, Ventura, Malibu, Temecula, Riverside, Cucamonga, and San Diego County.